 Jeff Snyder is a historian of education who studies the twentieth-century United States.
 His research explores how schools have served as key sites for political, cultural and intellectual struggles over race, freedom and our national history.
 A Carleton alumnus, he studied Psychology and Educational Studies at the College.
 He holds an EdM in Learning and Teaching from the Harvard Graduate School of Education and a PhD in the History of Education from New York University.
 Professor Snyder is an experienced classroom teacher, having taught English to Speakers of Other Languages to students of all ages and ability levels in the Czech Republic, France, China, India, Nepal and the United States.
 He teaches the following courses at Carleton: Introduction to Educational Studies (EDUC110), Multicultural Education (EDUC238), The History of American School Reform (EDUC245) and Fixing Schools (EDUC250).
 In the fall of 2013, Professor Snyder will be teaching a new Argument & Inquiry seminar called Will This Be On the Test?
 Standardized Testing and American Education (EDUC100).
 His writing has appeared in the History of Education Quarterly, Teachers College Record and the New Republic, among other publications.

-to sign up for Professor Snyder's spring term office hours click here
+To sign up for Professor Snyder's fall 2013 office hours click here

 Cathy Tower Oehmke is a Visiting Assistant Professor.
 She received her BA from Wellesley College in Psychology and Education, her Master’s Degree in Literacy Education from the University of Maine, and her PhD in Educational Psychology from Michigan State University.
 In addition to her work at Carleton, Cathy teaches fourth and fifth grades at Prairie Creek Community School in Northfield.